Middle class: Latin America

 Over the years estimates on the size of the Latin America's middle class have varied.
 A 1960 study stated that the middle strata in Latin America as a whole, exclusive of Indians, constituted just under 20% of the national society.
 A 1964 study estimated that 45 million Latin Americans belonged to the urban middle class while 15 million belonged to the urban well-to-do and 8 million to the rural middle class and well-to-do.
 In Brazil, according to one estimate, in 1970 the lower middle class comprised 12% of the population, while the upper middle class comprised 3%.
 In the mid-1970s it was estimated by one authority that the Brazilian middle class comprised between 15 and 25% of the population.
 A 1969 economic survey estimated that 15% of Brazilians belonged to the middle class.
+Another study has estimated that in 1970 the lower middle class comprised 12.5% of the population of Brazil, while the upper middle class comprised 3% and the upper class 1.5%.

 By 1970, according to one study, the middle class of Argentina comprised 38% of the economically active population, compared with 19% in Brazil and 24% in Mexico.
-A 1975 study on Mexico estimated that the middle class in 1968 (defined as families earning between 2,000 and 5,000 pesos annually) comprised 36.4% of the population, while the upper class (defined as families earning over 5,000 pesos annually) comprised 9.4% of the population and the lower class (defined as families earning less than 2,000 pesos annually) comprised 53.9% of the population.
+According to a 1973 study on Mexico, the well-to middle class (which included technicians, professionals, merchants, industrialists, and landholders) made up 11% of the population, while the middle class proper (which included merchants, small farmers, teachers and bureaucrats) made up 19% of the population.
+In addition, the upper class made up 5% of the population, while 65% of the population included workers, slum dwellers and peasants.
+A later study on Mexico from 1975 estimated that the middle class in 1968 (defined as families earning between 2,000 and 5,000 pesos annually) comprised 36.4% of the population, while the upper class (defined as families earning over 5,000 pesos annually) comprised 9.4% of the population and the lower class (defined as families earning less than 2,000 pesos annually) comprised 53.9% of the population.

 According to a study by the World Bank, the number of Latin Americans who are middle class rose from 103 million to 152 million between 2003 and 2009.